Photo by Wren Wild

 Soundcloud

-Kouri and her work have been interviewed and reviewed in numerous national and international media outlets, namely CBC, CJAD, CJLO, CKUT, Global News (all Canadian), Maastricht Student Radio (NL), York Calling (UK), Punchland (NYC), Outlet Mag (AU) and more.
+Her work has been featured in KEXP, CBC, Global News, CJAD, CJLO, CKUT, Maastricht Student Radio (NL), York Calling (UK), Punchland (NYC), and Outlet Mag (AU), among others.

 Artistic Statement